citelab/JAMScript/jview.md

 ...
 ```

 The above is an example of the configuration necessary for a slider, in the _Config.json_ file.
-The store values will be placed in the ControllerStore.js' map property.
+The store values will be placed in the _ControllerStore.js_' map property.
 The store is necessary to make the button work.
-The *trigger* property contains the callback of the slider. *emitValue* (See StoreGenerator.js) is a predefined one that will send a message of the shape below through a web socket.
+The *trigger* property contains the callback of the slider. *emitValue* (See _StoreGenerator.js_) is a predefined one that will send a message of the shape below through a web socket.

 ```shell
 // Example of what the slider emits to the backend